A Toolkit for the Asian American Community

-We started by bringing together a diverse group of Asian Americans to explore the question of "How can Asian Americans unlearn the scarcity mentality and cultivate solidarity within our own & with other marginalized communities?"
-Our findings are split into two parts.
-The first part explores what scarcity mentality is and how it manifests in and has been weaponized against Asian American communities.
-The second part then highlights examples of Asian American solidarity and provides questions and action steps for everyone to begin engaging in deeper conversations within their personal, professional, and communal networks to cultivate sustainable solidarity practices.
+We started by bringing together a diverse group of Asian Americans to explore the question "How can Asian Americans unlearn the scarcity mentality and cultivate solidarity within our own & with other marginalized communities?"
+Our findings are split into two parts: the first examines the root causes of scarcity mentality within the Asian American community, and how it differs from the mainstream understanding of scarcity that centers white Americans

 The idea of scarcity is intentionally weaponized by dominant groups in power to justify the unequal distribution of resources and maintain power while diverting attention from larger systemic issues.

-The model minority myth undermines the need for dialogue and analyses centering Asian Americans’ unique challenges while centering individual responsibility and therefore failure to effectively utilize scarce resources on other marginalized groups.
+In particular, the Model Minority Myth undermines the need for dialogue and analyses centering Asian Americans’ unique challenges.
+It also focuses on the idea of individual responsibility to effectively utilize scarce resources, versus questioning why scarcity is so prevalent for marginalized groups.

-The framework of racial triangulation explains how the dominant group wields cultural, racial, or political power over marginalized groups by weaponizing scarcity.
+The framework of racial triangulation explains how white Americans specifically wield cultural, racial, and political power over Asian Americans and Black Americans.

-Transformative solidarity requires daily work to disrupt the status quo and what is considered 'normal' by acknowledging and stepping out of each of our own privileges and resisting opportunities to engage in structural inequities that benefit us.
+Transformative solidarity requires daily work to disrupt the status quo by acknowledging our own privileges, and resisting opportunities to engage in structural inequities that benefit us.

-Instances of solidarity have been systematically erased from history to create a sense of powerlessness while normalizing ongoing systems of oppression.
+Instances of inter-group solidarity have been systematically erased from history to create a sense of powerlessness within marginalized groups, while normalizing ongoing systems of oppression.

-The complete Toolkit for Unlearning Scarcity, Cultivating Solidarity in the Asian American Community is available here, complete with a glossary of definitions related to scarcity and solidarity as well as suggestions for individuals to incorporate sustainable solidarity practices in their life.
+The complete Toolkit for Unlearning Scarcity, Cultivating Solidarity in the Asian American Community is available here, complete with a glossary of definitions; recommended articles, books, podcasts, films; and additional suggestions for incorporating sustainable solidarity practices in your everyday life.